eslint-stylistic/eslint-stylistic/docs/guide/migration.md

 ### Approach 2: Migrate to 1-to-1 Plugins

-To make the migration easier, we also provide 1-to-1 mapping plugins for each source package.
-Different from the [single plugin](#approach-1-migrate-to-single-plugin), you need to install 3 different packages with additional prefixes in rules.
+To make the migration easier, we also provide a 1-to-1 mapping for each source package's plugins.
+Unlike the [single plugin approach](#approach-1-migrate-to-single-plugin), you need to install 3 different packages with additional prefixes in the rules.

 #### ESLint Code (JavaScript)